Using a Live Ledger

 When API responses are large use file attachments for selective replication.
 Files are replicated on-demand, so for instance, if you are archiving StreamLit runs you might store parameters in the document and results as a binary HAR file, including media, etc. This allows replay without access to the original StreamLit server.

 You can also use this model for tracking a human-driven process like an employee raise approval.
 A raise request can transition from draft status, through various levels of managerial approval, to final approval and implementation.
 Document databases are a natural fit for this type of workflow because they allow you to track the state of each document and the transitions between states.
 This makes it easy to see where a document is in the process and what actions have been taken on it.
 Fireproof extends this pattern with live updates, so you can see the state of each document in real-time.
-It also has cryptographic verification, so updates are never in question, and time-travel, so you can see how the database got to its current state.
+It also has cryptographic verification, so updates are never in question, and time-travel, so you can see how the ledger got to its current state.

-When to go multi-database
+When to go multi-ledger

-In a chat application, you can use a shared database for each group chat, and each user sends messages by writing documents.
+In a chat application, you can use a shared ledger for each group chat, and each user sends messages by writing documents.
 (You can write a document with a “composing” state and a timestamp, and then update it with the user content when the message is sent, for a more real-time feel.)
-Each user would have their own list of group chats synced among their devices with a per-user database.
+Each user would have their own list of group chats synced among their devices with a per-user ledger.

 Gaming can benefit from per-level asset delivery and sync, as well as on-demand file sync.
 This allows you to sync a catalog of games and download only the played ones.
 Or sync levels on demand, and within the levels, lazy load shaders for different runtime environments.
 You can also use Fireproof to organize game rooms, sync player settings across devices, and manage leaderboards from edge functions.